 The managed print services market continues to transform to incorporate new technologies and higher-value services.
-And among customers looking to engage a managed print service
+And among customers looking to engage a managed print service provider, service and technology typically have the most influence in a customer's choice of provider.
+Those are a few of the findings of an October IDC presentation on the managed print and document services market.

 The IDC presentation, authored by Holly Muscolino, research vice president for document solutions, was based on research conducted earlier this year for the company's Worldwide Managed Print and Document Services MarketScape report.
 As part of the research, IDC interviewed 25 customers of managed print and document services to gauge attitudes about managed print services and to determine the factors that influence a customer's choice of provider.